Hashashin-droid/active-directory-homelab/README.md

 - **Global** -  Use these to organize users or computers who share the same job roles or department tasks inside a single domain
 - **Universal** -  Use these in large, multi-domain forests to combine groups across different domains

-In the next task, i create two additional Global Security Groups based on deparmental roles:
+In the next task, I create two additional Global Security Groups based on deparmental roles:
 - `Supervisors` in Finance
 - `IT Support` in Helpdesk
 Both groups were configured with Global scope and Security type, Security is chosen because these groups are intended to be used for access control, while Global scope allow grouping users based on roles within the same AD domain